halfordfan/check-mk-local-pihole/README.md

 # Overview

 A local check for pihole instances running on Linux.
+There is a special agent in the CheckMK exchange, but it will require more configuration.

 # Requirements

-php-sqllite3 extensions
+php 8.x, already required by Pi-Hole.

 # Installation

-1. Copy the file into the agent local plugins directory (/usr/lib/check_mk_agent/plugins or equivalent).
+1. Copy the file into the agent local checks directory on the Pi-Hole host.
 2. Make sure it is executable (chmod 700)
 3. Inventory the host in CheckMK.
-4. Enjoy query statistics.
+4. Enjoy query statistics, update status, and enabled/disabled alerts.